 - Place your vegetables and fruit in the oven and set your timer for 40 minutes.

-- Meanwhile heat a tablespoon of olive oil in a skillet on medium high heat.
+- Meanwhile, heat a tablespoon of olive oil in a skillet over medium-high heat.

 - Sprinkle your marinated pork chops with salt and pepper on both sides and place them in your hot skillet, scraping all marinade in as well.
 Let your chops fry for about 1½ minutes before flipping over.
 Fry again for a minute or two.
 You are just searing both sides.

 - Once both sides have been seared, open your oven and settle your pork chops, and any pan sauce, on top of your vegetables and continue to bake for remaining time.